nlkitai/nlux/pipeline/npm/core/README.md

 ## Theme File and CSS 🎨

 You should include a **theme CSS file** into your HTML page.<br />
-You can download and host the `Nova Theme` CSS file from [`@nlux/themes`](https://www.npmjs.com/package/@nlux/themes) package.
+You can download and host the `Luna Theme` CSS file from [`@nlux/themes`](https://www.npmjs.com/package/@nlux/themes) package.